My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 When you start your Laptop, a few not-needed programs start running in the background, which causes unnecessary memory usage.
 You can disable all these not-needed programs, which can help your Windows 7 laptop to run fast.

-Follow these steps if your laptop keeps freezing and is not responding in windows 7.
+Follow these steps if your laptop keeps freezing and is not responding in Windows 7.

-1. Go to the Windows icon at the bottom left of your windows 7.
+1. Go to the Windows icon at the bottom left of your Windows 7.

 2. Type “config” in the search bar and open “System Configuration.”